Travelling to & around Turku

 There’s no need to worry about sticking close to the centre.
 Föli oversees public transport in the surrounding region, so you can travel as far as Kaarina, Raisio, Naantali, Lieto, or Rusko, and it’s still the same price.
 Use the Föli journey planner to get up-to-date info on routes and timetables.

 Turku is not only a coastal town; it’s a gateway to a spectacular archipelago, combining over 40,000 islands and islets.
-It begins from the Aura River, and stretches far west towards Åland.
+The archipelago begins from the city center on the Aura River, and it stretches to the far west and Åland.

 With all this water around the city, it’s no surprise that it’s easy to get around by boat.
 You can hire a private river taxi, or even cruise down the Aura River with your own electric boat.